 A second weekly meeting takes place in Church 14-26 and is dedicated to Bible study.
 Thus Church 14-26 involves two meetings per week, the same number as in the conventional “church service plus homegroup” model.

-Bible study must not dumb down or become intellectual for its own sake.
-Study proceeds a book at a time.
+Bible study must neither dumb down nor become intellectual for its own sake.
+Study takes place a book at a time.
 The historical context for any book of the Bible should be clarified at the start of the study.
 The motivation of its earthly author for writing it should be teased out, as should God’s reason for having the book in His scriptures.
 The words of a Bible passage mean at minimum what faithful believers hearing those words would take them to mean as they were delivered.
 A passage may mean more than that, for the prophets often did not know in full of what they were speaking (1 Peter 1:11), but it cannot mean less, for God does not make mistakes.

 A short prayer of dedication of the session at the start and perhaps an appropriate song or hymn afterwards is enough.
 The Bible study should not gradually turn into a service with increasing numbers of songs and extended shared prayer.